prebid/prebid-server-java/docs/config-app.md

 - `deals.alert-proxy.username` - username for alert proxy BasicAuth.
 - `deals.alert-proxy.password` - password for alert proxy BasicAuth.
 - `deals.alert-proxy.alert-types` - key value pair of alert type and sampling factor to send high priority alert.

+## Debugging
+- `debug.override-token` - special string token for overriding Prebid Server account and/or adapter debug information presence in the auction response.

+To override (force enable) account and/or bidder adapter debug setting, a client must include `x-pbs-debug-override` HTTP header in the auction call containing same token as in the `debug.override-token` property.
+This will make Prebid Server ignore account `auction.debug-allow` and/or `adapters.<BIDDER_NAME>.debug.allow` properties.